Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Reinforcement strengthens the stability of expectation on which future coordination depends.
 Accumulation increases the degree to which coordination depends on the persistence of those conditions.

 The continuation of the cycle depends on maintaining alignment between accumulated expectation and realised contribution.
 Where such alignment persists, coordination may extend further.
 Where it does not, accumulated dependence becomes exposed, and adjustment becomes necessary.

-As accumulation increases, the stability of temporal coordination becomes increasingly dependent on the persistence of alignment between expectation and realised contribution.

-Where this alignment cannot be maintained, the accumulated dependence becomes exposed, and the conditions sustaining the cycle begin to deteriorate.

-Instability may arise not only from failure within a single temporal, but from misalignment between anchors across temporals.

-An event anchor may indicate occurrence, while a record anchor delays or distorts transmission, leading to divergence in expectation anchors across observers.
-Similarly, commitment anchors may persist beyond the conditions supported by production anchors.

-Such cross-temporal misalignment may propagate through the coordination cycle, producing instability even when individual temporals remain locally functional.

 ## 13.7 Accumulated Dependence and Cross-Temporal Misalignment